oer4sdi/OER-SDI4WindFarmPlanning/README.md

 All logos used are generally excluded.

 Any code provided with the tutorial can be used under the terms of the MIT license.
-Please see the full license terms: https://github.com/oer4sdi/OER-WindFarmExtension/edit/main/LICENSE.md)
+Please see the [full license terms](/LICENSE.md).

 ## Authors and Funding